Verulamium Park

 Verulamium Park is a park in St Albans, Hertfordshire.
 Set in over 100 acre of parkland, Verulamium Park was purchased from the Earl of Verulam in 1929 by the then City Corporation.
 Today the park is owned and operated by St Albans City and District Council.

 The park is named after the Roman city of Verulamium on which it stands.
 The city walls and outline of the main London Gate can still be seen.
 Archaeological excavations were undertaken in the park during the 1930s by Sir Mortimer Wheeler and his wife Tessa, during which the 1800-year-old hypocaust and its covering mosaic floor were discovered.
-The Hypocaust Mosaic is on view to the public and currently protected from the elements by a purpose-built building in the park.
+The Hypocaust Mosaic is on view to the public, protected from the elements by a purpose-built building in the park.
 On the outskirts of the park is Verulamium Museum, which contains hundreds of archaeological objects relating to everyday Roman life in what was a major Roman city.
 A pub, Ye Olde Fighting Cocks, is also located on the edge of the park.
-This pub has been listed in the Guinness Book of Records as the oldest such establishment in England.
+This pub was previously listed in the Guinness Book of Records as the oldest pub in England, claiming to have been in continuous business since 739 AD.
+However, this award was retracted in 2000 due to a lack of evidence.

+There is a well attended children's play area, a small crazy golf course, outdoor trampolines and a seasonal splash park (situated near the main car park), which is free to use and runs between May and September.
+Additional facilities include an outdoor basketball court, beach volleyball courts, outdoor gym equipment and a cafe "Inn On The Park".